 Dogs at Weddings and Your Wedding Guests

-Make sure your guests are aware their will be a dog or pet partaking in your wedding.
+Make sure your guests are aware there will be a dog or pet partaking in your wedding.
 This way those guests who may be allergic or fearful of dogs can plan accordingly.

 Your Dog’s Character

-Consider your pets character and disposition.
+Consider the character and disposition of your pet.
 Is your furbaby friendly or aggressive?
 Are they calm or hyper?
 Will they be able to truly handle what you are asking of them?
 Are they good with strangers and children or will their presence cause stress for your pet?
 If you are thinking about having them walk up the aisle, will they obey and do just that? .
 At the very least they should know the sit and stay command.
 They should be an adorable addition to your wedding day, not a distraction.